How to write a business plan for a bowling lane?

 The next part of this section should focus on the key assets and IP required to operate your business.
 If you depend on any licenses or trademarks, physical structures (equipment or property) or lease agreements, these should all go in there.

 You might have two key assets and IP when it comes to a bowling lane.
-The first could be the actual bowling lane, as it is a physical asset that could be used to make money.
-The lane might be a symbol of your business and could be trademarked, and it could be a key part of your marketing strategy.
+The first could be the actual bowling lane, as it is a physical asset that could be used to generate revenue.
+The lane might be a symbol of your business and a key part of your marketing strategy.
 Another key asset could be the software that runs the bowling alley.
 This could be used to track scores, calculate scores, and keep track of customers.
-It could be a valuable piece of intellectual property and could be trademarked and copyrighted.

 Finally, you should include a list of suppliers that you plan to work with and a breakdown of their services and main commercial terms (price, payment terms, contract duration, etc.).
 Investors are always keen to know if there is a particular reason why you have chosen to work with a specific supplier (higher-quality products or past relationships for example).